political points

 - Thomas, January 25, 2025

-American communities should not be suffering from natural disasters when those natural disasters happened long before.
+American communities should not be suffering from natural disasters when those disasters have been occurring for a long time.
 Cleaning the mess, rebuilding lives, and restoring neighborhoods should be job #1.

 - Thomas, January 24, 2025